rzach/git4phi/git4phi.md

     git pull

 Git will then download ("fetch") the changes from the remote and automatically merge them with your version of the repository, creating a new revision which includes both your changes and the older changes by your co-author.
-Your repository is now ahead of the remote by one commit (the act of merging your co-authors changes with your own created a new revision), and you can push the combined changes to the remote.
+Your repository is now ahead of the remote by one commit (the act of merging your co-author's changes with your own created a new revision), and you can push the combined changes to the remote.

 If you did happen to both make changes that cannot be merged automatically, Git will alert you to this fact: